Fingerprint Arduino Security Lock DIY

 This is the most trustable biometric nowadays. and widely used incorporate as well as the personals. for example, this uses as the attendance system in many offices.

-there are many other applications like Fingerprint door locks which I have made in this project and I am gonna share all the requirements in this project. so read the full article to learn how to make a fingerprint Arduino security lock.
+there are many other applications like Fingerprint door locks project which I have made in this project and I am gonna share all the requirements in this project. so read the full article to learn how to make a fingerprint Arduino security lock.

 if you go to the market for the fingerprint lock it is near $135 but by this method of Arduino, you can make this lock-in just $20. it is cheap and you can use it in your home as well as your office also.